-- Opening Prayer
+- Opening prayer

-- Welcome and Introductions
+- Welcome and introductions

-- Why are we gathered today
+- Why are we gathered today?

-- The role of the facilitator

-- Before the meeting checklist
+- Meeting format

-- Starting the meeting: Checking in
+- Starting the meeting: checking in

 - Ground rules

-- Basic Facilitation Skills
+- Facilitation skills

-- Meeting flow

-- What to do when: facilitation tips

-- How to ask a question to move the meeting forward

 - Closing a meeting

-- Closing Prayer
+- Closing prayer

 The Small Group Study of the Gospel of Luke

 Why gather together in small groups?